kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/validation.md

     @KoraApp
     public interface Application extends
             ValidationModule, //(1)!
-            UndertowHttpServerModule,
+            UndertowPublicHttpServerModule,
             JsonModule {

-        @Tag(HttpServerModule.class) //(2)!
+        @Tag(HttpServer.class) //(2)!
         default ValidationHttpServerInterceptor validationHttpServerInterceptor(@Nullable ViolationExceptionHttpServerResponseMapper mapper) {
             return new ValidationHttpServerInterceptor(mapper); //(3)!
         }
     }
     ```

-    1. `ValidationModule` extends `ValidatorModule` and provides the `ValidationHttpServerInterceptor` and `ViolationExceptionHttpServerResponseMapper` wiring.
+    1. `ValidationModule` extends `ValidatorModule` and declares the `ValidationHttpServerInterceptor` default.
-    2. Registers the interceptor as a **global** HTTP server interceptor.
+    2. Registers the interceptor as a **global** HTTP server interceptor; `HttpServer` is `io.koraframework.http.server.common.HttpServer`.
-    3. Passing `null` as the mapper keeps the default `400` plain-text response.
+    3. A `null` mapper keeps the default `400` plain-text response.

 === ":simple-kotlin: `Kotlin`"

     ```kotlin
     @KoraApp
     interface Application : ValidationModule, //(1)!
-        UndertowHttpServerModule,
+        UndertowPublicHttpServerModule,
         JsonModule {

-        @Tag(HttpServerModule::class) //(2)!
+        @Tag(HttpServer::class) //(2)!
-        fun validationInterceptor(mapper: ViolationExceptionHttpServerResponseMapper?): ValidationHttpServerInterceptor {
+        override fun validationHttpServerInterceptor(mapper: ViolationExceptionHttpServerResponseMapper?): ValidationHttpServerInterceptor {
             return ValidationHttpServerInterceptor(mapper) //(3)!
         }
     }
     ```

-    1. `ValidationModule` extends `ValidatorModule` and provides the `ValidationHttpServerInterceptor` and `ViolationExceptionHttpServerResponseMapper` wiring.
+    1. `ValidationModule` extends `ValidatorModule` and declares the `ValidationHttpServerInterceptor` default.
-    2. Registers the interceptor as a **global** HTTP server interceptor.
+    2. Registers the interceptor as a **global** HTTP server interceptor; `HttpServer` is `io.koraframework.http.server.common.HttpServer`.
-    3. Passing `null` as the mapper keeps the default `400` plain-text response.
+    3. The parameter is declared `@Nullable` in the Kora contract, so the `Kotlin` override must accept `ViolationExceptionHttpServerResponseMapper?`; a `null` mapper keeps the default `400` plain-text response.

 A `@Validate`-annotated controller method then produces a `400` for the client whenever its arguments or result fail validation, with no per-controller wiring: